 One of my favorite pictures of forgiveness is of Jesus and His disciples eating their last supper.
 When Jesus announced, "One of you will betray Me," no one could guess who was guilty.
 Nothing in His demeanor, not even a look of reproach, said to the disciples, "Judas is the man."
 Jesus forgave and had mercy on all who had part in His murder.
 "He does not treat us as our sins deserve or repay us according to our iniquities" (Psalm 103:10).
 By receiving God's forgiveness through Christ, I am forfeiting my right to be offended when others hurt me.

-During my devotions I like to sing softly or read a hymn.
-This morning I read through "Come Thou Fount."
-I love the line that says: "Streams of mercy never ceasing."
+I love the line in "Come Thou Fount" that says: "Streams of mercy never ceasing."
 If someone has wronged you, try giving praise for the "streams of mercy never ceasing" God is showering on them.

 "Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you" (Ephesians 4:32).

 Dear God, I praise You for your mercy to all of us.
 Today, I choose to forgive others who have hurt me because you have so graciously forgiven me.
 Thank you for giving me Your sweet peace and joy as I extend mercy to others.
 In Jesus' gracious name, Amen.